wso2/choreo-samples/azure-cosmosdb-data-as-rest-api/readme.md

 primaryKeyOrResourceToken = "<TOKEN>"
 ```

-## Run the template
+## Run the sample
-Run the Ballerina project created by the service template by executing `bal run` from the root.
+Run the Ballerina project created by the service sample by executing `bal run` from the root.

 Once successfully executed, listener will run on port 8090.
 Then you could invoke the service using the following curl commands.